MoonZoon/MoonZoon/docs/frontend.md

 The most commonly used color code systems are:
 - HEX - `#ffff00`,
 - RGB - `rgb(255, 255, 0)`
 - HSL - `hsl(60, 100%, 50%)`

+_

+However when you want to:
+- create color palettes and themes
-However when you want to create color palettes, themes, to make sure the button is a bit lighter or darker on hover or to make the text more readable, you often want to set saturation and lightness directly.
+- make sure the button is slightly lighter or darker on hover
+- make the text more readable

+you often need to set saturation and lightness directly.
 Also it's nice to identify the hue on the first look when you are reading the code.
 These two conditions basically renders HEX and RGB unusable.

+_

 But there is also a problem with HSL.
 Let's compare these two colors: